-With the return to campus in full swing for staff and students, RUSU are excited to have our volunteers return in 2021.
+We look forward to campus being back in full swing for staff and students, RUSU are excited to have our volunteers return.

-For Semester 1, we are operating on a reduced program capacity and are unfortunately not taking on new volunteers.
-We are however looking forward to an intake later in the year!
+We are operating on a reduced program capacity and are unfortunately not taking on new volunteers.
+We are however looking forward to an intake early 2022!

 Volunteering with RUSU is a fantastic way to get involved with your Student Union, meet people and develop essential professional and personal skills.
 As part of your participation in the program you are required to attend an induction session and any required training is provided free.